openfaas/faas-cli/CONTRIBUTING.md

 ## Update the utility-script

-Please raise a PR for the get.sh file held in this repository.
+The `get.sh` file is served from the [cli.openfaas.com](https://github.com/openfaas/cli.openfaas.com) repository.

 It's used when people install via `curl` and `cli.openfaas.com`.
 The updated file then has to be redeployed to the hosting server.

+Please raise a PR for changes there.

 ## Developer DCO (re-iteration from referenced CONTRIBUTING guide)